 (Insert list of the training that staff will undertake during the year.
-This isn't just September training but needs to be ongoing and can include Thrive, mental health, online safety,
+This isn't just September training but needs to be ongoing and can include Thrive, mental health, online safety, local authority training, DSL briefings etc, e-bulletins etc. Don't forget to include governor and volunteer training!).

-9.3 The school recognise that children may engage in risky behaviours that may put them at additional risk of danger.
-These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos5.
-Staff will be training in these areas in order to be able to further recognise if a child is at risk of harm.
+- 9.3 The school recognise that children may engage in risky behaviours that may put them at additional risk of danger.
+These can include drug taking, alcohol abuse, truanting and the sharing of consensual or non-consensual nude images or videos.
+Staff will also be trained in these areas in order to be able to further recognise if a child is at risk of harm. - 9.4 All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or being threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication.